 Studies have shown that your choice of dentist matters a great deal as well.
 There have been many cases where dental implants fall out after a few years, when they should last for a long time.

-There is no special licensing required for dentists to place them, so it is essential that you do your research before entrusting your precious teeth to one.
+There is no special licensing required for dentists to place them.
+So it is crucial that you do your research before you entrust your precious teeth to one.
 In a bid to save on costs, some dentists may use substandard fixtures or equipment, rush through the process, or do not ensure that there is enough bone density before placing them.
-While dental implants may feel loose in the beginning as the bone grows around the root, they should stabilise after the recovery period.

 At Nourish Dental Care, we guarantee a minimum of five years for your dental implants.
 We use the latest technology to diagnose, treat and manage each patient’s condition.
 Dr. Chionh who runs the practice has many years of experience, and specialises in dental implants.
 He holds full membership in all four Royal Surgical Colleges of the United Kingdom & Ireland.
-(Click here for more information.)
-Visit him today for a consultation if you are considering dental implants, suffering from TMD or other orofacial pain.
+Find out more about him on our About Page.